 Cyclist often feel they need to frequently defend their and other cyclists behaviour.
 Be it because of minor infractions that are unmistakenly illegal like rolling through a stop sign or entirely legitimate like taking their lane on the road.
 A new study published in The Journal of Transport and Land Use details the reasons and ways cyclist tend to break traffic laws and the findings are not entirely shocking if you feel cyclists are making calculated, rational decisions in doing so.

-In order to collect the data, the researchers used what is called snowball sampling, a methodology that is good at reaching populations that are hard for researchers to access, and a scenario-based online survey that received 18,000 responses.
-The data was analyzed to better understand lawbreaking in different demographics like level of education, ethnicity, age, income, and car owning cyclists.
+In order to collect the data, the researchers used what is called snowball sampling, a methodology that is good at reaching populations that are hard for researchers to access.
+The researchers collected data using a scenario-based online survey that received 18,000 responses.
+The data was analyzed to better understand lawbreaking in different demographics like level of education, ethnicity, age, income, and car ownership.

 article continues after advertisement